Tow Truck Insurance Cost: Market Ranges + Calculator

 How does fleet size affect my cost? +

 Commercial Auto premium scales with the number of trucks AND the type of trucks.
 1 light-duty wrecker $4,500-$8,000/yr; 3 light-duty trucks ~$13K-$24K/yr (linear scaling); add a heavy-duty rotator and the marginal cost is $10K-$25K for THAT truck alone.
 Fleet discounts typically kick in at 5+ trucks with the same carrier.
-Progressive Commercial.
+III commercial-insurance basics.

 Related guides